Updated: Nov 18, 2021

 Unless your house is brand new, I promise, you have code violations in your home.
 And it is NOT the job of a home inspector during the purchase of that home to find them, comment on them or call them out.
-You are going to learn about home inspection vs code inspection in this blog.

 Many times, code violations and health and safety items overlap, but codes can change, and if you have the attitude that all houses need to be up to the most recent codes, you’d have to rebuild your home every time the code changed.